 - showFAQs:withOptions enabled: This API bundles all capabilities of the SDK, and is the easiest way to enable support in your app.

 - enableContactUs option configured: This option allows the end-user to directly contact the support team from within the app.

 - Push and in-app notification badging enabled: Notifications are essential to bring your end-user back into the app and existing support conversation.

-- Custom metadata configured, and passed through on end-user Issues: Custom data is essential for your support team to get the most value out of the SDK.
+- Metadata and Custom Data configured and passed through on end-user Issues: metadata and Custom Data are essential for your support team to get the most value out of the SDK.
 Without attaching metadata to conversations (Issues) your support team will be unable to sort incoming messages.
 Metadata includes things like lifetime value, install date, app session count, username, and more.

-- Enable and attach HS-Tags to custom metadata: HS-Tags can be associated with metadata on the SDK side.
-Attaching tags to metadata will allow incoming Issues to be automatically sorted into predefined Issue queues.
+- Enable and attach HS-Tags or Custom Issue Fields to Custom Data: HS-Tags and Custom Issue Fields can be associated with metadata on the SDK side.
+Attaching tags to metadata will allow incoming Issues to be automatically sorted into predefined categories.
 For example: If lifetime value = $25, then you as the developer can attach a “paid” tag to that Issue.

 We recommend reviewing our FAQ What Functions Does Helpshift Recommend Testing During The Integration QA Process?

 For more detailed steps and best practices, please see our Knowledge Base.

 Download the latest Helpshift SDK at https://developers.helpshift.com Helpshift supports iOS, Android, Unity, Xamarin, and Cocos2d-x.
 Helpshift can be managed with Maven, CocoaPods, and Gradle.